Jump to Recipe

 6 Chill the buckeyes: Refrigerate for at least 1 hour or overnight for the chocolate to solidify.
 Once the chocolate is solid, wet your finger and smooth over the hole the toothpick has formed with your finger.

 7 Store buckeyes in an airtight container in the refrigerator until ready to eat.
+Buckeyes can be kept in an airtight container in the fridge for several weeks, or (wrapped tightly) in the freezer for several months.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
 If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Peanut Butter Balls (Buckeyes) on Simply Recipes.
 Thank you!Print